winksaville/AssemblyScript/README.md

 Type coercion requires an explicit cast where precision is lost respectively is implicit where precision is maintained.
 For example, to cast a `double` to an `int`, one would write `(someIntValue as double)` which then translates to the respective opcode(s).

 Imports are `declare`d, exports `export`ed.

 There is exactly one entry file that is examined for global exports.

 Currently, imports can be pulled from different namespaces by separating the namespace and the function with a `$` character, for example `declare function console$log(...): void`.

+Naming a function `start` will automatically make it the start function.

 Command line
 ------------